Updated: Apr 21

-Keep In Touch (KIT) Days are an optional, but for many, essential tool in stepping back into the world of work.
+Keep In Touch (KIT) and Shared Parental Leave In Touch (SPLIT) Days are an optional, but for many, essential tool in stepping back into the world of work.

 When planned and executed well, they allow you to dip your toe back into daily working life, keep up to date with what’s been happening in the workplace and for many to ease themselves into their new life as a working parent.

 Employees can work up to 10 days during their maternity or adoption leave.
 These days are called ‘keeping in touch days’.
 Keeping in touch days are optional - both the employee and employer need to agree to them - GOVT website

 Here I have compiled my top 5 tips to help you make the most of your KIT/SPLIT days

 1. Set yourself a clear outcome from the day

 Knowing what you want to gain from the day will keep you focussed and can help to keep emotions at bay.
 Whatever outcome you decide to set, this is a great chance to be strategic and give yourself some thinking space about your return before you get stuck into the day-to-day.
 Some ideas of outcomes include: connecting with key people, getting up to speed with business plans, refresher training and planning your workload.

 Don’t be afraid to ask your colleagues to help plan your days, they may have knowledge that you don't and they are a useful source to ensure you get the most out of your day.
 Ask them to help you to book meetings and check availability of key stakeholders.